 12. Cut out wool insoles for extra warmth

 Make this easy DIY wool insoles for toasty toes all throughout winter.
-Instructions here.
+You won’t have to worry about getting frostbite or cold feet again.
+Not unless you’re getting married. lol

 13. Terra cotta pot heater